Before dawn on Sunday, March 6, 1836, the final assault began. By sunrise, all 188 defenders had been brutally killed.

 "Do you know Staff Sergeant Webber?"

-Walker watched as the librarian hurriedly disappeared around the row of cabinets.
+Walker watched as Librarian hurriedly disappeared around the row of cabinets.
 Shortly after, a cloud, like fog from a CO2 fire extinguisher, silently spilled from between the filing cabinets, then quickly dissipated.

 "Lieutenant Walker!
 What are you doing in here?"
-Ms. Allen said.
+Ms. Allen asked.

 "I was escorted by one of your staff."

 "I didn't get a request for research in the restricted archives.
 Who escorted you?"
 Ms. Allen said, looking around the archive.

 "He went down that last row of cabinets."

 "Who's in here?"
 She walked toward the cabinet row.
 When she looked down the row, she said "Lieutenant Walker, will you come here please?"

 "Where'd he go?"
 Walker said when looked around the corner of the cabinets.